 •Required Special.
 Finding #2 for All CA Uses (That the use or structure is ancillary, incidental or accessory to the principal agricultural use of the parcel or that no other agricultural use is feasible for the parcel): The ZA found that this finding could not be made because the conversion of "several acres" to a residential estate will change the character of the property to residential estate property.
-This reasoning ignores that: 1) the proposed house is purposefully sited to not adversely impact the current viable agricultural operations on the property or from Highway One; and 3) the proposed building site is a mere 1% of the total parcel size.
+This reasoning ignores that: 1) the proposed house is purposefully sited to not adversely impact the current viable agricultural operations on the property; 2) the proposed house will not even be visible from most portions of the property or from Highway One; and 3) the proposed building site is a mere 1% of the total parcel size.
 As set forth below, the County has approved residential building sites of a similar size on other CA parcels, in some cases where the parcel was much smaller than this 121 acre parcel.
 The proposed use will clearly be ancillary to the main agricultural use of the property.
 Only 1.5 acres of land will be encompassed within the building site -- not several acres.
-Moreover, the land encompassed within the 1.5 acres is, as a result of the abalone farm operations, no longer viable land for farming, as discussed above.
+Moreover, the land encompassed within the I.5 acres is, as a result of the abalone farm operations, no longer viable land for farming, as discussed above.